-Several analyses have demonstrated that clinical outcomes in patients with SARS-CoV-2 infection are closely related to the burden of associated comorbidities [1], such as arterial hypertension (HT), diabetes mellitus (DM) and cardiovascular disease (CVDs) [2-4].
-It is, therefore, crucial to identify which pre-existing comorbidities can influence the survival of COVID-19 patients to promote the adoption of closer monitoring and more aggressive treatments.
-Recent analyses have investigated the potential beneficial effect of statin therapy on the short-term mortality [5,6], but a comprehensive assessment of data regarding the prognostic role of dyslipidaemia in SARS-CoV-2 infected individuals has not yet been performed.
-Aim of the present study is to estimate the pooled prevalence and the influence of dyslipidaemia on short-term mortality in COVID-19 patients by a systematic review and meta-analysis of the available data.
+Several analyses have demonstrated that clinical outcomes in patients with SARS-CoV-2 infection are closely related to the burden of associated comorbidities, such as arterial hypertension treatments.
+Recent analyses have investigated the potential beneficial effect of statin therapy on the short-term mortality, 5,6 but a comprehensive assessment of data regarding the prognostic role of dyslipidaemia in SARS-CoV-2 infected individuals has not yet been performed.
+The aim of this study is to estimate the pooled prevalence and the influence of dyslipidaemia on shortterm mortality in COVID-19 patients by a systematic review and meta-analysis of the available data.